INTRODUCING A NEW GENDER DATA MODULE IN THE DATA4SDGS TOOLBOX

-The Data4SDGs Toolbox is a set of tools, methods and resources developed by organizations with diverse expertise from around the world, adapted and compiled by the GPSDD.
-The Toolbox addresses institutional, policy, technical, resources and capacity issues, among other things.
+The Data4SDGs Toolbox is a set of tools, methods, and resources developed by organizations with diverse expertise from around the world, adapted and compiled by the Global Partnership.
+The toolbox addresses institutional, policy, technical, resource, and capacity issues, among other things.
 It will help countries to address challenges and seize new opportunities in the collection and use of real-time, dynamic, disaggregated data to achieve and monitor the SDGs and their own sustainable development priorities.
 Improving gender data is essential to make that happen.

 We welcome feedback on all Data4SDGs resources, please contact us at email@example.com.